mzs9540/coding-questions/README.md

 # Ds-Algo
-Coding pracctise for Data Structure and Algorithms
+Coding practise for Data Structure and Algorithms